-One particular area where there seems to be an excess of confusion?
-How to remove stains.
-We’ve heard so many remedies to the point where we simply had to look into what really works, and what’s nothing but fashion folklore.
-Below, we’ve compiled 20 clever tricks that work when it comes to lifting stains on everything from silk to leather, and everything in between.
-Read on to get educated!
+In fact, we’ve heard so many remedies to the point where we simply had to look into what really works, and what’s nothing but fashion folklore.
+Below, we’ve compiled 20 amazing tricks that work when it comes to lifting stains on everything from silk to leather, and everything in between.

 1. Soak red wine stains in white wine, then cover the stain with a thick baking soda paste.
 Let it sit a few hours, then wash as usual.